sukizzz/sukizzz.github.io/_posts/2023-05-23-confusionandtsnematrix.md

 ```

-## :brain: Evaluation and Thoughts on the t-SNE Matrix
+## 🧠 Evaluation and Thoughts on the t-SNE Matrix

 ![confusion matrix result](../images/t-SNEmatrix.png)